mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 Several of the processes above were completed in role namely; the wider mission of making a game; the end reflection sessions; social and secret missions, and guiding participants in the use of supporting documentation.

 I previously made observations on myself and participants being more comfortable performing some of the activities in role.
-This section aims to explore these observations paying particicular attention to their value in the context of computer coding and using AT as a frame.
+This section aims to explore these observations paying particular attention to their value in the context of computer coding and using AT as a frame.

 As a personal observation, When listing boundaries to activities, or  it felt similar to outlining the rules of a game: thus, less about controlling individuals and more about contracting into a gameful or playful experience.
 I felt more relaxed restricting choice in role via the proxy of a playful encounter.

-I beleive part of my hesitancy in shifting activity from participant-led game making to reflection, or accessing documentation, stemmed from worrying that the learners would also find this shift in objective from the organically developing design and playtesting activity system to an externally imposed system of reflecting on progress or on the skills would be jarring, potentially disorientating and reduce learner engagement and positive affect towards the overally process.
-In other words, provoing a feeling that the fun's over, it's back to school.
+I believe part of my hesitancy in shifting activity from participant-led game making to reflection, or accessing documentation, stemmed from worrying that the learners would also find this shift in objective from the organically developing design and play testing activity system to an externally imposed system of reflecting on progress or on the skills would be jarring, potentially disorientating and reduce learner engagement and positive affect towards the overall process.
+In other words, provoking a feeling that the fun's over, it's back to school.

 I propose that the drama fiction eases friction between competing activity system objecties.
 For example, Heathcote refers to curicula content as an example of object interests, e.g. exploring detail in history, geography and writing accurately or with expression.
 Participants are more willing to overcome challenges or frustrations